Spark Networks SE (NYSEAMERICAN:LOV) Major Shareholder Viii Lp Canaan Sells 10,000 Shares

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the stock in a transaction dated Wednesday, January 13th.
-The stock was sold at an average price of $5.58, for a total value of $55,800.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the company’s stock in a transaction on Friday, January 15th.
+The stock was sold at an average price of $5.28, for a total value of $52,800.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Viii Lp Canaan also recently made the following trade(s):